Brxckfuller/LLM-Research-Assistant/README.md

 This project is released under the MIT License.

+See the `LICENSE` file for details.

 ---

-# About
+# About the Author

-This project was developed as part of my AI engineering portfolio.
+Developed by **Brock Fuller** as part of an AI engineering portfolio focused on Retrieval-Augmented Generation, information retrieval, and applied machine learning.

-Its primary purpose is to explore the engineering challenges involved in building modern Retrieval-Augmented Generation systems rather than simply consuming hosted LLM APIs.

-Particular emphasis was placed on

-- semantic retrieval
-- adaptive routing
-- local language models
-- evidence-grounded prompting
-- retrieval quality
-- software architecture
-- reproducible experimentation

-As the project evolves, new retrieval methods, evaluation pipelines and reasoning strategies will continue to be added.

----

-# Contact

-**Brock Fuller**

-GitHub
+The project reflects a strong interest in building reliable, transparent AI systems that combine modern language models with principled retrieval pipelines.

+GitHub:

 https://github.com/Brxckfuller

-LinkedIn
+LinkedIn:

 www.linkedin.com/in/brock-fuller-8497593a0

 ---

-## Acknowledgements

-This project builds upon the work of the open-source machine learning community.

-Particular thanks to the developers of

-- Streamlit
-- Ollama
-- FAISS
-- Sentence Transformers
-- PyMuPDF
-- Hugging Face
-- Tavily

-whose tools made this project possible.